-Rose is the founder of SAWN and passionate about women and families having a voice in issues concerning them and their future.
-Rose holds a Master’s Degree in English and a post graduate Certificate from Manchester Metropolitan University in Asset Based Community Approaches (working with people) and Undergraduate in Social Sciences.
+Rose is the founder of SAWN, she is passionate about women and families having a voice in issues concerning them and their future.
+Rose holds a Master’s Degree in English and a post-graduate Certificate from Manchester Metropolitan University in Asset-Based Community Approaches (working with people) and Undergraduate in Social Sciences.
 Rose also holds an ILM Award in Leadership and Management.

-Rose has training in Strengthening Families, Strengthening Communities (SFSC) and a counselling certificate and various related trainings.
+Rose has training in Strengthening Families, Strengthening Communities (SFSC) and a counselling certificate and various related training.
 Rose has been working within the African communities in Greater Manchester for 15 years.
-Rose’s roles include advocacy, advice, and training and one to one support in various issues affecting the African community like Immigration, FGM, Domestic Violence, Parenting, Money Matters and harmful practices.
+Rose’s roles include advocacy, advice, and training and one-to-one support in various issues affecting the African community like Immigration, FGM, Domestic Violence, Parenting, Money Matters, and harmful practices.

 Barbara is SAWN’s Money Matters Lead.
 Barbara worked for several years within the Microfinance Industry and has done a lot of outreach work with women’s community groups.
 She is also a qualified teacher, accountant and Certified Internal Auditor.